pritamqu/OOD-VSSL/README.md

 # Uncovering the Hidden Dynamics of Video Self-supervised Learning under Distribution Shifts

+##### Codes will be released here soon.
+You may follow this repo to receive updates.

 ### A comprehensive out-of-distribution test bed for VSSL.

 | **#** | **Distribution Shift**                     | **InD**     | **OoD**        | **#Classes** | **#Samples**       |